 - 1. All new developments, extensions and alterations to existing buildings should demonstrate good quality design and respect the character and appearance of the surrounding area.
-In particular, they should: - a.
+Development proposals should give consideration to the following: - a.
 Recognise and reinforce the distinct local character in relation to height, scale, spacing, layout, orientation, rural skyline, design and materials of buildings; - b.
-Respect and protect designated and non-designated local heritage assets and their settings; - c.
-Consider the visual impacts of proposals on key views and vistas of the local landscape and adequately mitigate adverse impacts on these views and vistas.
-Developments will also need to comply with Natural Environment Policy NE3; - d.
+Respect designated and non-designated local heritage assets and their settings; - c.
+Consider the visual impacts of proposals on key views and vistas of the local landscape and adequately mitigate adverse impacts on these views and vistas; - d.
 Incorporate landscaping to adequately mitigate the visual impact of the development and to ensure that proposals are in keeping with the existing village context.
 Where appropriate, landscaping schemes should seek to include native species.
 Where appropriate to the form of development proposed, a landscaping scheme should form a key part of new proposed development; - e.
-Seek to retain mature or important trees.
-Developments will also need to comply with Natural Environment Policy NE2; - f.
+Seek to retain mature or important trees; - f.
 Ensure new boundary treatments reflect the distinct local character in relation to materials, layout, height and design; - g.
-Ensure that car parking is positioned and designed to have minimal impact on the street scene; - Ensure that new housing development proposals demonstrate that the design accords with National Design Standards Building for Life 12 (BFL12) or equivalent - with as many "green" lights as possible and no "red" lights; - i.
-Ensure all development proposals, where necessary, demonstrate how the design has been influenced by the need to plan positively to reduce crime and the fear of crime and how this will be achieved.
-Proposals which fail to satisfactorily create a safe and secure environment will not be supported;
+Ensure that car parking is positioned and designed to have minimal impact on the street scene; - h.
+Consider guidance including Building for Life 12, Lifetime Home Standards, Space Standards, Secured by Design.
+Major developments should seek advice from a Police Architectural Liaison representative. - i.
+Support better connections to other areas of the Parish, including access to local services and public open spaces; - j.
+Include secure storage for cycles, mobility scooters and facilities for bin storage; - k.
+Provide vehicle parking off-street (i.e. within the curtilage).
+Where it has been demonstrated by the developer that this is not feasible then all on-street parking and parking courts shall incorporate best practice landscaping areas;